© Crown copyright 2020

 - the badge is no longer required, for example should you be confined to the house

-Please also note that the badge should be returned to the issuing authority on the death of the badge holder.
+Please also note that the badge should be returned to the issuing council on the death of the badge holder.
 If you continue to display the badge when you no longer need it you may be fined up to £1,000.

 If you are a driver and your disability is likely to affect your ability to drive (even if your car is adapted), the law says you must tell the Driver and Vehicle Licensing Agency (DVLA).